marco76/java-demo/server/src/main/resources/pages/app-checklist.md

 - [ ] _SonarCube_: It monitors the 'quality' of the code according to your company standards
 - [ ] _Style_: Define your style and typography
 - [ ] _Page navigation_: check that the viewport is correct during the navigation
+- [ ] _Cache_: Choose a cache manager and strategy to improve the performances _ [ ] _Lombok_: Use Lombok to automatically generate getter and setters

 ## Nice to have